boldorider4/udacity_self_driving_engineer/P04-AdvancedLaneFinding/writeup.md

 1. *get_curvature*: evaluates a polynomial curve, characterized by the search-derived coefficients, at the bottom of the frame (x-axis=720, the reference position of the car).
 2. *get_lane_x_coord*: will be used to derive the position of each lane line at the bottom of the frame (x-axis=720, the reference position of the car).
 The two coordinates can be used to derive the center position of the lane with respect to the center position along the x-axis of the image.

 After deriving the curvature and lane position for a given frame, the figures are still expressed in pixel coordinates.
-In order for them to be expressed in meters, a rough estimate for a conversion rate has been derived based on the assumption that a warped image is 30 meters long corresponding to 720 pixels along the y-axis and about 3.7 meters corresponding to 1080 pixels (distance in pixels measured on average between the lane line x coordinates at the bottom of the frame) along the x-axis.
+In order for them to be expressed in meters, a rough estimate for a conversion rate has been derived based on the assumption that a warped image is 30 meters long corresponding to 720 pixels along the y-axis and about 3.7 meters corresponding to 700 pixels along the x-axis.

 Here are some curvature values found on some of the test warped binary images (some images were very noisy so values will be more realistic once they get low-pass filtered over a series of frames):

 * test image 3 curvature:
   left 3725 px, right 2957 px
-  left 1855 m, right 1498 m
+  left 1202 m, right 971 m
 * test image 4 curvature:
   left 7582 px, right 5432 px
-  left 3817 m, right 2720 m
+  left 2474 m, right 1763 m

 ### 6. Defining a function for performing sanity checks on lane lines